 The college requires a minimum of 120 semester hours for a Bachelor of Arts degree.
 Students must complete no fewer than 58 of those semester hours in the basic liberal arts.
-The college seeks to offer a curriculum that stays abreast of trends and changes in the field while providing a broad education in mass communications with introductory survey courses, mass media theory and society, media law, and news writing.
+The college seeks to offer a curriculum that stays abreast of trends and changes in the field while providing a broad education in media and communication with introductory survey courses, media theory and society, media law, and news writing.

 First-semester freshmen enrolling in the college must meet the university-wide admission requirements and present ACT or SAT scores when entering the college.
 Students enrolling in the college for the first time will be designated as premajors.
 Students enrolled in other colleges at Texas Tech may transfer into the college after earning at least 12 semester credit hours (excluding CLEP courses) with a GPA of 2.5 or higher (2.25 for media strategies majors).

-The change from premajor status to a specific major will be accomplished after completion of the mass communications core curriculum and the following requirements:
+The change from premajor status to a specific major will be accomplished after completion of the media and communication core curriculum and the following requirements: